A from-scratch web framework in Odin

 hail mounts a directory under a URL prefix for GET requests.
 Explicit routes win; mounts are tried only when nothing matches.
 The security checkpoint here is path traversal — a request path is joined, cleaned, and must stay inside the mount root, or it's a 403.
 This very page is served that way.

-// Serve ./public at /static — this page lives here.
+// Serve ./docs at /docs — this page lives here.

 The Norns weave the threads of fate